Skip to content

 ABOUT

-A trained core team manages large numbers of professional volunteers with existing vital skills to provide a full range of physical and emotional care.
+Ground operations require a trained core team of volunteers and staff who manage a larger number of spontaneous volunteers working together to provide a full range of physical and emotional care.

-From the ground, we use a data driven approach to establish a safe location, called SAFE Camp, in order to provide fast supply distribution and serve as a base of community care operations.
-We assess needs, then we quickly scale our efforts by utilizing social technologies to connect with and train professional citizens with untapped potential to join us in long-term sustainable rotating shifts to creatively assist the most vulnerable populations.
+We use a Data Driven program to establish a safe location, called SAFE Camp, in order to provide fast supply distribution and serve as a base for our Community Caretaking program.
+We assess needs, then we quickly scale our efforts to connect with and train professional citizens with untapped potential to join us in long-term sustainable rotating shifts to creatively assist the most vulnerable populations.

-Our core staff persistently seeks to deliver a quality experience for volunteers and to increase service capacity for our five core programs.
+Our core staff persistently seeks to deliver a quality experience for volunteers and to increase service capacity for our five swift intervention programs.

 OUR VISION